Smell as evidence of disease: Dogs

-Dogs have been used to diagnose symptomatic and asymptomatic individuals with metabolic and infectious diseases because of their highly sensitive olfaction due to a higher neuron packing density and 3 folds the number of functional genes encoding olfactory receptors relative to humans.
+Dogs have been used to diagnose symptomatic and asymptomatic individuals with metabolic and infectious diseases because of their highly sensitive olfaction due to a higher neuron packing density and threefold the number of functional genes encoding olfactory receptors relative to humans.
 This increase in receptors results in dogs possessing a 10,000 to 100,000 times higher accuracy in specially recognizing chemical messengers than humans.
-They have been frequently used to diagnose asymptomatic individuals with various infectious diseases such as SARS CoV-2, H1N1 Influenza, malaria, bovine virus infection etc.
+They have been frequently used to diagnose asymptomatic individuals with various infectious diseases such as SARS CoV-2, H1N1 Influenza, malaria, bovine virus infection, etc.

 Cancer

 The first study on trained dogs used for the detection of cancer was published by Willis et al. in 2004, observing that dogs were capable of detecting bladder cancer from urine samples.
 Subsequently, in 2004, Pickel et al. confirmed that dogs were able to successfully diagnose melanoma.
 In 2008, Horvath et al. confirmed dogs were successful in differentiating between cancerous and normal tissue and in distinguishing non-cancerous pathological tissue from cancerous tissue.
-Another study by Horvath et al. in 2010 found the dogs to show over 90% specificity in detecting ovarian cancer from blood sample, colorectal cancer from respiratory air, andprostate cancer from dog urine.
+Another study by Horvath et al. in 2010 found the dogs to show over 90% specificity in detecting ovarian cancer from blood samples, colorectal cancer from respiratory air, and prostate cancer from dog urine.

-Clostridium difficile diarrhea
+Clostridioides difficile diarrhea

-The first study on dogs used for the detection of infectious disease was conducted by Bomers et al. in 2012.
+The first study on dogs used for the detection of infectious diseases was conducted by Bomers et al. in 2012.
 The dogs were trained with food rewards to detect individuals with C. difficile diarrhea, and the results showed 100% specificity and sensitivity in the detection in stool samples.
 They were also capable of surveilling C. difficile in the environment with 92.3% sensitivity and 95.4% specificity for both odor detection and the ability to locate the source.
-Vancouver Canada hospital's canine scent recognition program also reported observing dogs’ promising ability to detect C. difficile on hospital surfaces, equipment, and C. difficile reservoirs.
+Vancouver Canada hospital's canine scent recognition program also reported observing dogs' promising ability to detect C. difficile on hospital surfaces, equipment, and C. difficile reservoirs.

 The advantage of using trained dogs to detect C. difficile compared to the traditional culture-based diagnostic method is the fast detection speed, which only takes a few minutes.
 Whether sniffing dogs could be universally employed for diagnosing C. difficile is dubious as although it yields the results faster than the preexisting nucleic amplification test, its responsiveness is significantly lower.